pivotal/docs-tap/tap-gui/configurator/create-plug-in-wrapper.hbs.md

 - `PACKAGE-NAMESPACE` is the namespace for your package.
 For example, `@mycompany`.
 - `--select backend-plugin` tells the `backstage-cli` to generate a back-end plug-in.
-- `--option id=tech-insights-wrapper` provides the name for the plugin.
-Notice the ID you provide is the same as the front-end plug-in. `backstage-cli` automatically appends `-backend` to the directory and package-name of back-end plug-ins to prevent conflict with the front-end plug-in.
+- `--option id=tech-insights-wrapper` provides the name for the plug-in.
+The ID you provide is the same as the front-end plug-in. `backstage-cli` automatically appends `-backend` to the directory and package-name of back-end plug-ins to prevent conflict with the front-end plug-in.

 ### <a id="update-deps-bcknd"></a> Add dependencies for the back-end plug-in